hylimo/hylimo/website/docs/sequence.md

 **params**:

-- 0: the optional name of the instance.
-If the next argument is missing, this will be treated as the class name of the instance
+- 0: the optional name of the instance, if not given, the second parameter must be provided
-- 1: the optional class name of the instance
+- 1: the optional class name of this instance
+- 2: the callback function of this instance
-- 2: A function determining the content of the instance
+- `keywords`: the keywords of the instance
 - `below`: the optional participant below which this instance should be placed.
 If set, this instance will have the same x coordinate as the given value and the y coordinate of the current position
+- `at`: the absolute y position where to create the instance.
+If set, takes priority over 'after'
+- `after`: the relative y offset from the current position.
+Only used if 'at' is not set
+- `margin`: horizontal margin between this and the previous instance.
+Defaults to `participantMargin`

 **returns**: the created instance

 ### lostMessage

-Creates the dot signaling a message to an external source.
+Creates a lost message.
+A lost message is one you sent to an external participant not included within the diagram.
 Should always be used inline as a message to something else:

 ```hylimo